driessenslucas/researchproject/Thesis.md

 A significant advancement was achieved by simplifying the robot's design to use only the ESP32 module, making it lighter and more precise.
 This change marked a considerable step in overcoming the previous challenges.

-Although I made a lot of progress in addressing these challenges, there is still room for improvement in achieving seamless sim-to-real transfer and ensuring consistent performance across different environments.
+Although I made a lot of progress in addressing these challenges, there is still room for improvement in achieving seamless Sim2Real transfer and ensuring consistent performance across different environments.

 # Integration of Practical Experiments